Why Is My Sports Bra Causing a Rash? (Find Out Today!)

 What to Do When You Notice Rashes From a Sports Bra

 Athletic bras come in various shapes and sizes but are not created equal.
 Some athletes don’t even consider them effective because they get chafed when working out and sweat as nature takes its course during an exercise routine.
-As you sweat during your workout and practice sporting events, the sweat and dampness that accumulates within your bra can cause skin irritation around the breast region.
+As you sweat during your workout and practice sporting events, the sweat and dampness that accumulate within your bra can cause skin irritation around the breast region.
 Choosing the right athletic bra and good hygiene can alleviate this uncomfortable condition.
 While some mild cases will go away on their own, intense irritation may require prescription medications from your doctor.

 Taking Care of a Rash Gotten from a Sports Bra